 Invoices should be submitted in accordance with the most recent version of the WRDG State & Local or NRCS-EQIP Guidelines.
-Invoices or other supporting documentation such as Applications and Certifications For Payment, WRDG Administrative/In-kind Statements of Time, another grant contract agreement or land transfer forms must be provided that support all contributions listed on the reimbursement tracking spreadsheet submitted for each reimbursement request.
+Invoices, receipts or other supporting documentation such as Applications and Certifications For Payment, WRDG Administrative/In-kind Statements of Time, another grant contract agreement or land transfer forms must be provided that support all contributions listed on the reimbursement tracking spreadsheet submitted for each reimbursement request.
 Invoices should reflect allowable expenditures associated with the work performed for a specific invoicing cycle that are approved by the Department in accordance with the Agency Guidelines and or most recent grant budget sheet.
+Invoices shall have the project name or DEQ contract number on them in order to be accepted as a matching contribution.